 Upcoming Alumni/Development events will be in Florida Feb.
 18-24 and Arizona Feb.
 27-Mar 2.
 Dean Sandstrom will be attending the Florida event.

-Don Schwartz, an AHSS alumnus and former faculty member at NDSU, has been selected to Bolley Alumni Achievement Award in April.
+Don Schwartz, an AHSS alumnus and former faculty member at NDSU, has been selected to receive NDSU’s Bolley Alumni Achievement Award in April.

 The Joy Query Prize is being reactivated.
 Joy is the founder of NDSU’s sociology department.